galenseilis/old_blog/_posts/2023-02-26-what-are-ranks.md

 mermaid: true
 ---

+# Introduction

 This post looks at the notion of ranking data or variables.
 Broadly, ranks are numbers used to describe something about the order-like properties on the elements of a set.
+We might think of runners arriving at the end of a marathon at different times and assigning 1st, 2nd, 3rd, etc, place to the runners in order of their arrival accross the finish line.

+# Common Ranks in Statistics
 A lot of folks (including myself) have often referred to "the" rank transform, but it actually it isn't a uniquely specified thing.
 For example, [`scipy.stats.rankdata`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.rankdata.html) implements multiple ranking methods depending on how tied elements are to be handled:

-> method : {‘average’, ‘min’, ‘max’, ‘dense’, ‘ordinal’}, optional
+> `method` : {`‘average’`, `‘min’`, `‘max’`, `‘dense’`, `‘ordinal’`}, optional
 >
 >    The method used to assign ranks to tied elements.
-The following methods are available (default is ‘average’):
+The following methods are available (default is `‘average’`):
 >
-> -            ‘average’: The average of the ranks that would have been assigned to all the tied values is assigned to each value.
+> -            `‘average’`: The average of the ranks that would have been assigned to all the tied values is assigned to each value.
 >
-> -            ‘min’: The minimum of the ranks that would have been assigned to all the tied values is assigned to each value.
+> -            `‘min’`: The minimum of the ranks that would have been assigned to all the tied values is assigned to each value.
 (This is also referred to as “competition” ranking.)
 >
-> -            ‘max’: The maximum of the ranks that would have been assigned to all the tied values is assigned to each value.
+> -            `‘max’`: The maximum of the ranks that would have been assigned to all the tied values is assigned to each value.
 >
-> -            ‘dense’: Like ‘min’, but the rank of the next highest element is assigned the rank immediately after those assigned to the tied elements.
+> -            `‘dense’`: Like `‘min’`, but the rank of the next highest element is assigned the rank immediately after those assigned to the tied elements.
 >
-> -            ‘ordinal’: All values are given a distinct rank, corresponding to the order that the values occur in a.
+> -            `‘ordinal’`: All values are given a distinct rank, corresponding to the order that the values occur in a.

 Let us consider an example.
 Supposing a random variable $X \sim \operatorname{binomial} \left(10, \frac{1}{2} \right)$ which we can sample of size ten from and print a table using the following Python code.
 The binomial is suitable for this example in order to show how these ranking methods evaluate ties.
 In contrast, the distribution of the ranks of a continuous random variable are [almost surely](https://en.wikipedia.org/wiki/Almost_surely) uniform and would resemble the ordinal method regardless of the ranking method chosen above.